John LeBlanc

-John Glenn LeBlanc (born January 21, 1964) is a Canadian former professional ice hockey left winger.
+John Glenn LeBlanc (born January 21, 1964) is a former Canadian professional ice hockey left winger.
 He played 83 games in the National Hockey League with the Vancouver Canucks, Edmonton Oilers, and Winnipeg Jets.
 He scored 26 goals and 13 assists in his NHL career.

 His best professional season came in 1989-90 when, as a member of the Cape Breton Oilers, he led all American Hockey League scorers with 54 regular-season goals.